NHGRI logo

 RFA-HG-22-001: Supporting Talented Early Career Researchers in Genomics (R01, Clinical Trial Optional)

-This funding opportunity announcement is open to early-stage investigators (ESI) with a long-term career interest in pursuing innovative research in genomics.
-This opportunity is open to research in all areas relevant to the mission of NHGRI, including genomic sciences; genomic medicine; genomic data science; and ethical, legal and social implications of genomics.
+This funding opportunity announcement was open to early-stage investigators (ESI) with a long-term career interest in pursuing innovative research in genomics.
+This opportunity accepted research in all areas relevant to the mission of NHGRI, including genomic sciences; genomic medicine; genomic data science; and ethical, legal and social implications of genomics.

 RFA-HG-18-006Genomic Innovator Award (R35)